cltl/ma-communicative-robots/data/README.md

 column of the csv file that contains the text of an utterance.
 Other columns can be used to represent the speaker of the utterance and the start and end time of speaking (possibly derived from an audio file).

-An annotation of the above text fragment,
+An annotation of the above text fragment is shown below.
+The segment is defined by the start and end offset position in the text utterance from row 1 and column 1 in the CSV file.
+The annotation of the segment shown here defines the offset range as a Token a and isolated the word "This".

 ```
     "mentions": [